 Going incognito in Safari is fairly simple.
 But you should know what it can and can’t do:

-- Private browsing in Safari doesn't prevent websites from tracking you are knowing you’re there.
+- Private browsing in Safari doesn’t prevent websites from tracking — they know you’re there.

 How to pay less with private browsing in Safari